History of Hong Kong Parkview

 WHERE WE ARE LOCATED

 Hong Kong Parkview is located at 88 Tai Tam Reservoir Road, Hong Kong.
-We have a shuttle bus fleet running across two routes for your convenience– one to and from Central with 3 disembarkment stops in Edinburgh Place, CENTRAL, China Resources Bldg., WAHCHAI and Hoi Ping Road, CAUSEWAY BAY; and the other to and from OCEAN PARK MTR station.
+We have a shuttle bus fleet running across two routes for your convenience– one to and from Central with 3 disembarkment stops in Edinburgh Place, CENTRAL, China Resources Bldg., WAHCHAI and Hoi Ping Road, CAUSEWAY BAY.
 Stay tucked away in this hidden oasis above the city while staying well-connected.

 Use Google Maps to find our location